Branding, Marketing, and Advertising: Learn the Differences

 This is key to determine your SWAT (strengths, weaknesses, opportunities, and threats) and which need you should focus on satisfying and your competitive advantage and, therefore, your brand identity.
 This way, you can determine both your Value Proposition (the benefits you are offering your customer) and the Unique Selling Point (what sets you apart from your competitors).

 Based on that, the company proceeds to plan its marketing mix, also known as the 12Ps.
 The marketing mix components are product, price, promotion, place, people, physical evidence, process, proof, portfolio, prestige, performance, and package.

 These help you set the overarching guidelines and requirements that your campaigns need to fulfill and how you promote and sell your products to your customers.
 That being said, we have barely scratched the surface of what marketing is about, but it shows how its scope encompasses many things other than advertising or branding, or even both of them combined.

 2- Advertising - the most expensive part of Marketing:

-Ads could be online- or offline-based; they could be written, auditory, or visual or two or more of them combined.
-In the recent years, a new form, interactive ads, started to rise to fame thanks to the technological advances; this has enabled a lot of businesses to create and communicate more personalized messages to their target audience through their ads.
+Ads could be online- or offline-based; they could be written, auditory, or visual, or two or more of them combined.
+In recent years, a new form, interactive ads, started to rise to fame thanks to technological advances; this has enabled a lot of businesses to create and communicate more personalized messages to their target audience through their ads.